aaronjolson/ai-experiments/README.md

-# ai-experiments
+# AI Experiments
-ai experiments, various sorts
+My public AI experiments, various sorts, so they can be shared.
+Use at your own risk.